 Suboxone is the brand name of a medication that is used to treat opioid addiction.
 This effective, FDA-approved medication is safe for long-term use and can help those recovering from opioid addiction in a number of ways.
 However, you might have questions about whether Suboxone can be addictive and if someone can get high on it.

-At BrightView, we use Suboxone in our medication-assisted treatment programs because it is safe and effective.
+At BrightView, we use Suboxone in our Suboxone clinic because it is safe and effective.
 Learn more about this medication and reach out to our team today if you’re in need of an opioid addiction treatment program near you.

 What Is Suboxone?